 - 8.1.
-Examples of appropriate interactions between councillors and staff include, but are not limited to, the following: - a) councillors and council staff are courteous and display a positive and professional attitude towards one another - b) council staff ensure that information necessary for councillors to exercise their civic functions is made equally available to all councillors, in accordance with this Policy and any other relevant Council policies - c) council staff record the advice they give to councillors in the same way they would if it was provided to members of the public - council staff, including Council's executive team members, document councillor requests via the councillor requests system - e) council meetings and councillor briefings are used to establish positive working relationships and help councillors to gain an understanding of the complex issues related to their civic duties
+Examples of appropriate interactions between Councillors and staff include, but are not limited to, the following: - a) Councillors and Council staff are courteous and display a positive and professional attitude towards one another - b) Council staff ensure that information necessary for councillors to exercise their civic functions is made equally available to all Councillors, in accordance with this Policy and any other relevant Council policies - c) Council staff record the advice they give to Councillors in the same way they would if it was provided to members of the public - d) Council staff, including Council's executive team members, document Councillor requests via the Councillor requests system - e) Council Meetings and Councillor briefings are used to establish positive working relationships and help Councillors to gain an understanding of the complex issues related to their civic duties

-- f) councillors and council staff feel supported when seeking and providing clarification about council related business - g) councillors forward requests through the councillor requests system and staff respond in accordance with the timeframes stipulated in this Policy - 8.2.
-Examples of inappropriate interactions between councillors and staff include, but are not limited to, the following: - a) councillors and council staff conducting themselves in a manner which: - is contrary to their duties under the Work Health and Safety Act 2011 and their responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety - ii. constitutes harassment and/or bullying within the meaning of the Code of Conduct, or is unlawfully discriminatory - b) councillors approaching staff and staff organisations to discuss individual or operational staff matters (other than matters relating to broader workforce policy such as, but not limited to, organisational restructures or outsourcing decisions), grievances, workplace investigations and disciplinary matters - c) staff approaching councillors to discuss individual or operational staff matters (other than matters relating to broader workforce policy such as, but not limited to, organisational restructures or outsourcing decisions), grievances, workplace investigations and disciplinary matters - d) subject to clause 5.12, staff refusing to give information that is available to other councillors to a particular councillor
+- f) Councillors and Council staff feel supported when seeking and providing clarification about council related business - g) Councillors forward requests through the councillor requests system and staff respond in accordance with the timeframes stipulated in this Policy - 8.2.
+Examples of inappropriate interactions between Councillors and staff include, but are not limited to, the following: - a) Councillors and council staff conducting themselves in a manner which: - is contrary to their duties under the Work Health and Safety Act 2011 and their responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety - ii. constitutes harassment and/or bullying within the meaning of the Code of Conduct, or is unlawfully discriminatory - b) Councillors approaching staff and organisations staff to discuss individual or operational staff matters (other than matters relating to broader workforce policy such as, but limited to, organisational not restructures outsourcing or decisions), grievances, workplace investigations and disciplinary matters - c) staff approaching Councillors to discuss individual or operational staff matters (other than matters relating to broader workforce policy such as, but not limited to, organisational restructures or outsourcing decisions), grievances, workplace investigations and disciplinary matters